metamystical/mdht/README.md

 Argument | Description
 ---------|------------
-ih | infohash, *id* of a torrent (buffer) target | *id* of BEP44 data (buffer) v | BEP44 data to be stored in the DHT (object, buffer, string or number) mutableSalt | if immutable BEP44 data then *false* or *''*; if mutable data then *true* if no salt, or *salt* (non-empty string or buffer -- string will be converted to buffer, buffer will be truncated to 64 bytes)
+ih | infohash, *id* of a torrent (buffer) port | UDP port of local node (integer) impliedPort | if 1, ignore port and use externally visible port (0 or 1, optional) target | *id* of BEP44 data (buffer) v | BEP44 data to be stored in the DHT (object, buffer, string or number) mutableSalt | if immutable BEP44 data then *false* or *''*; if mutable data then *true* if no salt, or *salt* (non-empty string or buffer -- string will be converted to buffer, buffer will be truncated to 64 bytes)